Pyrefall/ConclusionCliffSimulator/README.md

 Postscript Optimizer can take a while—the runtime depends almost entirely on the Optimization Parameters you set.
 Because the map just launched, some mechanics might still be slightly off; ping me on Discord if you spot issues and I will patch them as soon as I can.
 Have fun!

+** Here is another simulator I wrote.
+It fully simulates the actual gameplay of Conclusion Cliff and also tracks the drops and consumption of various resources.
+If you are not yet fully familiar with the mechanics of this area, I strongly recommend trying this first: https://github.com/Pyrefall/TheActualConclusionCliffSimulator **

 ## Build Your Own EXE

 1. Activate your virtual environment (if any) and install PyInstaller: `pip install pyinstaller`.